OpenConext/Stepup-Gateway/README.md

 The Gateway is configured to only accept connections over SSL.
 Disable this under `nelmio_security` in `config.yml` or run the web server using a (self-signed) certificate.

 ## Stepup
-This component is part of the stepup software an requires other components to function.
-Please refer to https://github.com/SURFnet/Stepup-Deploy for information for setting up the stepup software.
+This component is part of the Stepup software and requires other components to function.
+Please refer to https://github.com/SURFnet/Stepup-Deploy for information for setting up the Stepup software.